NilSagor/temporal_network/temporal_network.md

 ## Backgound
 - identification problem of neorons in extra-cellular brain recordings based on their activity.

-## Backgound

 Discrete time Markov chain is sequence of random variables, known as a stochastic process. in which the value of the next variable depends only on the value of the current variable, not any variable in the past.
 For instance a machine may have two states, $A$ and $E$. when it is in state $A$, there is a 40% chance of moving to state $E$ and a 60% chance of it remaining in state $A$.when it is in state $E$, there is a 70% chance of moving to state $A$ and a 30% chance of it remaining in state $E$.
 The sequence of states of the machine is Markov chain.
 The sequence of states of the machine is a Markov chain.
 If we denote the chain by $X_{0}, X_{1}, X_{2}, ...$ then $X_{0}$ is the state which the machine starts in and $X_{10}$ is the random variable describing its state after 10 trasnsitions.

 Random wal k on Directed Graphs
 A major application of random walks on directed graphs comes from trying to establish the importance of pages on the World Wide Web.
 One way to do this would be to take a random walk on the web and rank pages according to their stationary probability.
 However, several situations occur in random walks on directed graphs that did not arise with undirected graphs.
 One difficulty occurs if there is a node with no out edges.
 In this case, the directed graph is not strongly connected and so Markov chain is not strongly connected either even though the underlying undirected graph may be connected.
 When the walk encounters this node the walk disappears.
 Another difficulty is that a node or a strongly connected component with no in edges is never reached.
 One way to resolve these difficulties is to introduce a random restart condition.
 At each step, with some probability r, jump to a node selected uniformly at random and with probability 1 − r select an edge at random and follow it.
 If a node has no out edges, the value of r for that node is set to one.
-This has the effect of converting the graph to a strongly connected graph so that the stationary probabilities exis
+This has the effect of converting the graph to a strongly connected graph so that the stationary probabilities exists

 The Markov Chain Monte Carlo method is a technique for sampling a multivariate probability distribution p(x), where x = (x1, x2, . . . , xd) is the set of variables.
-Given the probability distribution p (x), one might wish to calculate the marginal distribution p (x1) = X x2,...,xd p (x1, . . . , xd) or the expectation of some functionf (x)
-E (f) = X
+Given the probability distribution p (x), one might wish to calculate the marginal distribution p (x1) = X x2,...,xd p (x1, . . . , xd) or the expectation of some functionf (x) E (f) = X x1,...,xd f (x1, . . . , xd) p (x1, . . . , xd).
-x1,...,xd
-f (x1, . . . , xd) p (x1, . . . , xd).
 The difficulty is that both computations require a summation over an exponential number of values.
 If each xi can take on a value from the set {1, 2, . . . , n} of values, then there are n d possible values for x.
 One could compute an approximate answer by generating a sample set of values for x = (x1, . . . , xd) according to the distribution p (x1, . . . , xd).

 This is done by designing a Markov chain whose stationary probabilities are exactly p(x1, x2, . . . , xd) and running the chain for a sufficiently large number of steps and averaging f over the states seen in the run.
 The number of steps must be large enough that we are close to the limit which is the stationary distribution.
 In the rest of this section, we will show that under some mild conditions, the number of steps needed grows only polynomially, though the total number of states grows exponentially with d.
 For ease of explanation, assume that the variables take on values from some finite set.
 Create a directed graph with one node corresponding to each possible value of x.
 A random walk on the the graph is designed so that the stationary probability of the walk is p(x).
 The walk is designed by specifying the probability of the transition from one node to another in such a way as to achieve the desired stationary distribution.
 Two common techniques for designing the walks are the Metropolis-Hasting algorithm and Gibbs sampling.
 We will see that the sequence of nodes after a sufficient number of steps of the walk provides a good sample of the distribution.
 The number of steps the walk needs to take depends on its convergence rate to its stationary distribution.
 We will show that this rate is related to a natural quantity called the minimum escape probability (MEP).
-We used x ∈ Rd
-to emphasize that our distributions are multi-variate.
+We used x ∈ Rd to emphasize that our distributions are multi-variate.
 From a Markov chain perspective, each value x can take on is a state, i.e., a node of the graph on which 23 the random walk takes place.
 Henceforth, we will use the subscripts i, j, k, . . . to denote states and will use pi instead of p(x1, x2, . . . , xd) to denote the probability of the state corresponding to a given set of values for the variables.
 Recall that in the Markov chain terminology, nodes of the graph are called states.
-Recall the notation that p
-(t)
-is the row vector of probabilities of the random walk being at each state (node of the graph) at time t.
-So, p (t) has as many components as there are states and its i th component, p
+Recall the notation that p(t) is the row vector of probabilities of the random walk being at each state (node of the graph) at time t.
+So, p(t) has as many components as there are states and its i th component, p(t)i , is the probability of being in state i at time t.
-(t)
-i
-, is the probability of being in state i at time
-t.
 Recall the long-term (t-step) average is a
 (t) =
 1